Koodit/lead-dev-codechallenge/solutions/LucaBertoldi/README.md

 I used **React** and **Typescript** for the frontend with some libraries like: **axios**, **react-dropzone**, **toastify**, **emailjs**.
 And **GraphQl** with **Apollo-client** for the queries.
 I didn't use the gatsby built in gql because it doesn't support mutate query.

 The next step will be add some Jest test to test if the page is rendered correctly or the requests.

+**WHAT IS STILL MISSING**

+The graphic is not the same in all part (example file loading) and dropzone "cerca" button is different.
+These are the first things to fix.